CzJakethedog/DLconf/README.md

 ```
 ## Installation

-After git clone, you can directly install all the package including
+After git clone, you can directly install all the package including:
 - Opencv-3.3
 - tensorflow
 - Keras